Run StarGen

 Stellar Mass

 If you have not chosen a Catalog, you can instead enter a Specific Stellar Mass to be used for all the stars you generate.
 Please note that stellar mass in StarGen is limited to the range from 0.2 to 1.5 solar masses.
 This is because of the assumptions made years ago by the folks at the Rand Corporation who constructed the original model.
 They were interested in understanding the possible distribution of habitable planets among the stars.
-Because of this, they ruled out stars that are two large, which will not have a stable temperature long enough for life to evolve and stars that are two small and so will have a habitable zone so close to the star that the planet's rotation will be slowed to a stop.
+Because of this, they ruled out stars that are too large, which will not have a stable temperature long enough for life to evolve, and stars that are too small and so will have a habitable zone so close to the star that the planet’s rotation will be slowed to a stop.

 I have considered raising the 0.2 solar mass limitation, but I am considering changes to StarGen that might allow suitable planets to show up around these smaller stars.
-The observations of actual extra-solar planets resulted in the surprising discovery that gas giants are often see far closer to their stars than previous theory or StarGen's model would allow.
+The observations of actual extra-solar planets resulted in the surprising discovery that gas giants are often seen far closer to their stars than previous theory or StarGen’s model would allow.
 One possibility that has been suggested is that these planets formed further out but had their orbits disrupted, resulting in them falling to a lower orbit.
-It I put logic in to simulate that, suitable earth-sized planets may migrate close enough to these smaller stars.
-Until then masses in the 0.2 to 0.625 range are probably not useful.
+If I put logic in to simulate that, suitable earth-sized planets may migrate close enough to these smaller stars.
+Until then, masses in the 0.2 to 0.625 range are probably not useful.

 Atmosphere Model